Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Five Bloodthirsty Ways a Plant Traps Its Prey

-Although you won't see these plants chewing and gulping as Audrey II (the plant's name from Little Shop of Horrors) is seen doing, they do trap and digest meat in the form of small insects who land on them or fly near them.
-Most people if asked what a carnivorous plant looks like, they would imagine a Venus Fly Trap.
+Although you won't see these plants chewing and gulping as Audrey II (the plant's name from Little Shop of Horrors) is seen doing, they do trap and digest meat in the form of small insects which land on them or fly near them.
+If asked what a carnivorous plant looks like, most people would imagine a Venus Fly Trap.
 There are actually over 550 known kinds of carnivorous plants that find their nutrients in many ways.
-Some are active captures of their prey, while others will be passive and only capturing those who are unlucky enough to land on them.
-Aside from just active and passive meat eaters, there are actually five specific ways a carnivorous plant can capture its food: pit fall, flypaper, vacuum, snap trap, and lobster pot traps.
+Some are active captures of their prey, while others will be passive and only capture those unlucky enough to land on them.
+Aside from just active and passive meat-eaters, there are five specific ways a carnivorous plant can capture its food: pitfall, flypaper, vacuum, snap trap, and lobster pot traps.

 Pitcher Plants Use a Pitfall Trap

-Pitcher Plants are one type of meat eating plants that use the process of pitfall traps in order to capture their prey.
-They are cylindrical in nature and often have a flap above the plant.
-This flap overhangs the plant and prevents the insect from instantly flying out of it, so that it has a better chance of landing and getting trapped.
+Pitcher Plants are one type of meat-eating plant that uses the process of pitfall traps to capture their prey.
+They are cylindrical and often have a flap above the plant.
+This flap overhangs the plant and prevents the insect from instantly flying out of it to have a better chance of landing and getting trapped.

-Once a bug flies inside, if they choose to land on the interior wall of the plant, they will find stick to a pool of bacteria known as digestive enzymes, similar to our own digestive enzymes.
-The pool of bacteria will not allow the bug to leave, and will instantly start breaking the insect down into nutrients that the plant will use to grow.
+Once a bug flies inside, if they choose to land on the interior wall of the plant, it will stick to a pool of bacteria known as digestive enzymes, similar to our digestive enzymes.
+The pool of bacteria will not allow the bug to leave and will instantly start breaking the insect down into nutrients that the plant will use to grow.

-To the right you can see how easily the insects fall victim to this kind of trap.
-Feel free to click on the plant, and look at all the little black specks, those are all the different bugs that have found themselves inside these plants, which proves its effectiveness as a way to eat.
-This is a passive way the plant eats, since the plant itself does not actively change its position when the bug lands.
+To the right, you can see how easily the insects fall victim to this trap.
+Feel free to click on the plant, and look at all the tiny black specks.
+Those are all the different bugs that have found themselves inside these plants, which is a passive way the plant eats because it does not actively change its position when the bug lands.

-There are many different type of pitcher plants, that come in different shapes, patterns, and colors.
+Many different pitcher plants come in different shapes, patterns, and colors.
 You will see many photos of different types shown at the bottom of this article.

-The flypaper trap is another very passive form of these meat eating plants, or what Charles Darwin called Insectivorous Plants.
-They use, just as the name implies a flypaper material to trap their prey.
+The flypaper trap is another very passive form of these meat-eating plants, or what Charles Darwin called Insectivorous Plants.
+Just as the name implies, they use flypaper material to trap their prey.
 One example is on the plant you see to your right.
-When the picture is enlarged, you will better notice there are little dots on the plant that appear to be either dirt on your screen on the plant itself.
-Those in fact are tiny little bugs.
-These plants solely rely on their sticky leaves to trap and absorb bugs.
-The bugs will usually land on them in order to eat themselves, and find that they are inable to move, which they then die.
+By enlarging the picture, you will better notice tiny dots on the plant that appear to be dirt on your screen on the plant itself.
+Those are small little bugs.
+These plants solely rely on their sticky leaves to trap and absorb insects.
+The bugs will usually land on them to eat themselves and find that they cannot move, then die.
 The plant then absorbs the nutrients from these bugs.
 The most recognizable of these flypaper trap plants are the Butterwort plant.

 Venus Flytrap Plant

 To the right, you can see how similar the Venus Fly Trap looks like a real mouth, which is why it is the most notorious insectivorous plant.
-The ominous hair-like structures actually trap the insect inside in which eventually the insect will land inside the trap.
-Once the bug lands, the trap will close and will remain closed until the contents of the bug has been completely absorbed.
+The ominous hair-like structures trap the insect inside, in which eventually, the insect will land inside the trap.
+Once the bug lands, the trap will close and remain closed until the contents of the insect have been completely absorbed.

 A Vacuum-like Bladder Trap

-Another active plant is a bladderwort plant, this is different from the butterwort plant which uses the flypaper trap.
+Another active plant is a bladderwort plant; this is different from the butterwort plant, which uses the flypaper trap.
 A bladderwort plant has a unique way of trapping bugs.
-It is usually a flowering type plant, and on its stem there will be bladder-like enzymes, which are similar to the same enzymes that are found inside a pitcher plant.
-The difference is the bladder-like enzymes act as a vacuum to trap the prey.
-The bladder will have a tiny hole with a hinged door where an insect will be sucked into the internal parts of the plant.
-These kind of plants often grow on waterlogged soil and lack roots.
+It is usually a flowering type plant, and on its stem, there will be bladder-like enzymes, which are similar to the same enzymes found inside a pitcher plant.
+The bladder-like enzymes act as a vacuum to trap the prey.
+The bladder will have a tiny hole with a hinged door where the plant will suck an insect into the internal parts.
+These kinds of plants often grow on waterlogged soil and lack roots.
 Because they don't get their primary source of nutrients deep within the soil, they need to get these from the bugs they ingest.

 Lobster Pot Trap

 The final way a plant can trap insects is through a lobster pot trap.
-The lobster plant will have an opening that is very easy for a bug to enter, but it is nearly impossible to exit due to downward pointing bristles that encourage the preys onward movement into the plant.
-Another belief is that these type of insectivorous plants act similar to that of Bladderworts in that there is a vacuum type effect due to water movement within the plant.
-For this reason, it is sometimes classified as passive, but also active.
-So imagine a horror story, where someone enters a cave, that they cannot escape.
-And though they feel like there is no opening on the other side, they keep going deeper into the cave in hopes to find an exit.
-Well, in this case, the cave, or rather plant literally eats the bug alive.
+The lobster plant will have an opening that is very easy for a bug to enter.
+Still, it is nearly impossible to exit due to downward-pointing bristles that encourage the prey's onward movement into the plant.
+Another belief is that these insectivorous plants act like Bladderworts because there is a vacuum type effect due to water movement within the plant.
+For this reason, it is sometimes classified as passive but also active.
+So imagine a horror story, where someone enters a cave that they cannot escape.
+And though they feel like there is no opening on the other side, they keep going deeper into the cave in hopes of finding an exit.
+In this case, the cave, or plant, literally eats the bug alive.

-Meat eating plants will forever capture people's imagination and curiosity.
-Someday, when I don't have plant-eating cats, I'm going to talk my husband into buying one for me.
-Until then, I will have to settle for a plant-free house, with an occasional visit to local gardens!
-Below you will see two fascinating books about carnivorous plants as well as a kit, that I am so tempted to buy that allows you to actually grow your own meat-eating plant.
-Due to my fascination, if you have any further information on these ominous looking plants, please share, I'd love to hear from you!
+Meat-eating plants will forever capture people's imagination and curiosity.
+Someday, when I don't have plant-eating cats, I will talk my husband into buying one for me.
+I will have to settle for a plant-free house, with an occasional visit to local gardens!
+Due to my fascination, if you have any further information on these ominous-looking plants, please share.
+I'd love to hear from you!